Get exclusive premium content! Sign up for a membership now!

 Materials needed:

 Need to make a quick and simple dress to make your kid?
 This one fits the bill.
-No additional decorative is needed and your kid will still look elegant and pristine.
+No additional decoration is needed, and your kid will still look elegant and pristine.
 Here’s how you can make one.

 5. Rainbow Dress